Tungsten carbide: Cemented form

 Solid tungsten carbide is prepared using techniques from powder metallurgy developed in the 1920s.
-Powdered tungsten carbide is mixed with another powdered metal, usually cobalt (alternatives include nickel, iron) which acts as a binder.
+Powdered tungsten carbide is mixed with another powdered metal, usually cobalt (alternatives include nickel and iron) which acts as a binder.
 The mixture is pressed, then sintered by heating it to temperatures of 1400 °C to 1600 °C; the binder melts, wets, and partially dissolves the tungsten grains, binding them together.
-The cobalt-tungsten composites specifically are known by a number of trade names, including Widia and Carboloy.
+Cobalt-tungsten composites specifically are known by a number of trade names, including Widia and Carboloy.

 Chemical properties

 There are two well-characterized compounds of tungsten and carbon: tungsten carbide, WC, and tungsten semicarbide, W2C.
 Both compounds may be present in coatings and the proportions can depend on the coating method.

 Another meta-stable compound of tungsten and carbon can be created by heating the WC phase to high temperatures using plasma, then quenching in inert gas (plasma spheroidization).
 This process causes macrocrystalline WC particles to spheroidize and results in the non-stoichiometric high temperature phase W_{1-x}| existing in a meta-stable form at room temperature.
 The fine microstructure of this phase provides high hardness (2800–3500 HV) combined with good toughness when compared with other tungsten carbide compounds.
 The meta-stable nature of this compound results in reduced high temperature stability.

 At high temperatures WC decomposes to tungsten and carbon and this can occur during high-temperature thermal spray, e.g., in high velocity oxygen fuel (HVOF) and high energy plasma (HEP) methods.

 Oxidation of WC starts at 500–600 °C. It is resistant to acids and is only attacked by hydrofluoric acid/nitric acid (HF/HNO3) mixtures above room temperature.
 It reacts with fluorine gas at room temperature and chlorine above 400 °C and is unreactive to dry H2 up to its melting point.
 Finely powdered WC oxidizes readily in hydrogen peroxide aqueous solutions.
 At high temperatures and pressures it reacts with aqueous sodium carbonate forming sodium tungstate, a procedure used for recovery of scrap cemented carbide due to its selectivity.